 If this option is checked the original parts are removed in the nesting rather than duplicated in the nest.

 This area of the form is used to define which corner the nesting will start in.
 There are four options which can be selected from the options in the form.

 The options in this area of the form are used to select how the parts will progress as they are positioned within the sheet.
 The best way to think of this (for the purposes of this section) is that they 'pour' out of the selected corner filling the sheet in one axis then advancing along the other defined axis (X or Y) .

 If you want more than one incidence of a particular item then select it from the 2D view.
 In the box where it says Number of Copies enter as many copies as you want and hit and the selected vectors will be marked with a green number indicating how many copies of that item will be made when they are nested.
 Different shapes or groups of shapes can be assigned different numbers of copies.
 To stop an item being copied multiple times just set the Number of Copies back to 1 and click .

 A nesting boundary can be specified by choosing a layer whose vectors will represent the nesting boundary.
-Multiple vectors can be used.
+Multiple vectors can be used, allowing holes and areas to be excluded from the nesting to be represented.
 The nesting process will try to place the nested objects inside the vectors of the boundary layer.